Creating new items

 Product links for items or variations

 You can access the product link for an item or for a variation.
-The product link button is located in the toolbar of the item view and the variation view. |
+The product link button is found in both the item toolbar and the variation toolbar. |

-Setting | Explanation | ||||||
+| Setting | Explanation | ||||||

 URL |

-The product’s URL is displayed in an info box up top.
+The product’s URL is displayed in an info-box up top.
 Click on the URL to open the page in a new tab.
 Click on to copy the URL to the clipboard. |

 ||||||